bahrus/be-linked/README.md

                 "falseVal": "off"
             }
         }
-        When read only property of host equals true assign true val to checked property of adorned element. //TODO When read only property of host equals false set checked property of adorned element to false val.
+        When read only property of host equals true assign true val to checked property of adorned element.
     '></toggle-element>
 </host-element>
 ```